Azure/mock-spacestation/README.md

 - The Python workload uses awk and grep to compare generated reads against the wild-type human genome segments.

 - If a perfect match cannot be found for a read, it’s assumed to be a potential mutation and is compressed into an output folder on the Spaceborne Computer-2 network-attached storage device.
-After the Python workload completes, the compressed output folder is sent to the HPE groundstation on Earth via rsync.
+After the Python workload completes, the compressed output folder is sent to the HPE ground station on Earth via rsync.

 ### On Earth

-- The HPE groundstation uploads the data it receives to Azure, writing it to Azure Blob Storage through azcopy.
+- The HPE ground station uploads the data it receives to Azure, writing it to Azure Blob Storage through azcopy.

 - An event-driven, serverless function written in Python and hosted in Azure Functions monitors Blob Storage, retrieving newly received data and sending it to the Microsoft Genomics service via its REST API.